diwakar-d/playwright-jest-typescript/README.md

 # playwright-jest-typescript
 **Introduction**

-This is a part of my test automation portfolio project that I am currently working on to showcase my skills.
+This is a part of my test automation portfolio

 **Built With**

 - Microsoft PlayWirght
 - Jest
 - TypeScript
-- Allure
+- jest-html-reporter

 **Design Pattern**